-- Reading metrics explains how to retrieve time series data from custom and built-in metrics using the Stackdriver Monitoring API.
+- Reading metrics explains how to retrieve time series data from custom and built-in metrics using the Monitoring API.
 You can also use metric data in charts and alerts.

-All of these operations on metrics require the Stackdriver Monitoring API v3, and are illustrated with examples using the APIs Explorer, C#, Go, Java, Node.js, PHP, Python, and Ruby programming languages.
-For a discussion of concepts underlying metrics in Stackdriver Monitoring, see Metrics.
+All of these operations on metrics require the Monitoring API v3, and are illustrated with examples using the APIs Explorer, C#, Go, Java, Node.js, PHP, Python, and Ruby programming languages.
+For a discussion of concepts underlying metrics in Monitoring, see Metrics.

 Before you begin

-Custom metrics are a paid feature of Stackdriver Monitoring and there could be costs for your custom metrics.
-For more information, see Stackdriver Pricing.
-You can try out this and other Stackdriver premium features free for 30 days, when you create a new Stackdriver account.
+Custom metrics are a paid feature of Monitoring and there could be costs for your custom metrics.
+For more information on pricing, see Stackdriver Pricing.

 Custom metrics reside in GCP Console projects that are members of a Stackdriver account.
 Even if you are only browsing the built-in metrics, you need a project to work from: